angular/angular/aio/content/guide/aot-compiler.md

 ## Tour of Heroes

-The sample above is a trivial variation of the QuickStart app.
+The sample above is a trivial variation of the QuickStart application.
-In this section you apply what you've learned about AOT compilation and Tree Shaking to an app with more substance, the tutorial [_Tour of Heroes_](tutorial/toh-pt6).
+In this section you apply what you've learned about AOT compilation and tree shaking to an app with more substance, the [_Tour of Heroes_](tutorial/toh-pt6) application.

+{@a jit-dev-aot-prod}
 ### JIT in development, AOT in production

-Today AOT compilation and Tree Shaking take more time than is practical for development.
+Today AOT compilation and tree shaking take more time than is practical for development.
 That will change soon.
 For now, it's best to JIT compile in development and switch to AOT compilation before deploying to production.

 Fortunately, the source code can be compiled either way without change _if_ you account for a few key differences.